5 Factors That Affect the Price of Solar Panel Installation

 — Verified customer

-The type of equipment used also affects overall cost.
-Solar systems aren’t all built with the same components, and different panels, inverters and monitoring systems can influence both upfront price and long-term performance.
+The type of equipment used also affects the overall cost.
+Solar systems are not all built with the same components, and different panels, inverters, and monitoring systems influence both the upfront price and long-term performance.

 Solar panel quality and efficiency

-Higher-efficiency panels can produce more electricity from the same amount of roof space — useful if roof area is limited.
-Premium panels may also offer better performance in lower light conditions, stronger long-term output warranties and longer product guarantees.
+Higher-efficiency panels produce more electricity from the same amount of roof space — useful if your roof area is limited.
+In addition, premium panels often perform better in low-light conditions and carry stronger long-term output warranties.
 See our guide to the best solar inverters for how inverter choice works alongside panel selection.

 Inverter technology

 The inverter converts solar electricity into power your home can use.
-Common options include string inverters (most common and cost-effective), power optimisers (useful where some panels experience shading), and microinverters (allow each panel to operate independently on more complex roofs).
-The best option depends on roof layout, shading and system design.
+Common options include string inverters (the most common and cost-effective), power optimisers (useful where some panels experience shading), and microinverters (which let each panel work independently on more complex roofs).
+Ultimately, the best option depends on roof layout, shading, and system design.

 Monitoring and smart energy tools

-Most modern solar systems include monitoring apps showing how much electricity your panels are generating throughout the day.
-These tools help homeowners see system performance, track long-term output, and adjust when appliances are used to make better use of solar electricity.
+Most modern solar systems include monitoring apps that show how much electricity your panels generate throughout the day.
+These tools help homeowners track performance, watch long-term output, and shift appliance use to make better use of solar electricity.
 Because solar panels can operate for 25 years or more, choosing reliable equipment makes a noticeable difference.

 Adding battery storage is one of the most common upgrades homeowners consider.
-While solar panels generate electricity during the day, a battery allows you to store unused solar energy and use it later in the evening, when household demand is usually higher.
-Batteries add additional equipment and installation work, significantly increasing the upfront cost — but they help maximise how much solar electricity is actually used in the home.
-For a full breakdown of options and pricing, see our solar battery cost guide.
+While solar panels generate electricity during the day, a battery lets you store unused solar energy and use it later in the evening, when household demand is usually higher.
+Batteries add equipment and installation work, so they increase the upfront cost — but they help maximise how much solar electricity you actually use at home.
+For a full breakdown, see our solar battery cost guide.

 EV charger integration

-For households with electric vehicles, installing a home EV charger alongside solar panels can allow some vehicle charging to be powered by solar electricity, further reducing running costs.
+For households with electric vehicles, installing a home EV charger alongside solar panels lets some vehicle charging run on solar electricity, which further reduces running costs.

 Backup power functionality

-Some battery systems offer backup power capability, allowing certain circuits in the home to keep running during a power outage.
-This is a configuration decision — not all batteries provide backup by default, and it must be specified at the design stage.
+Some battery systems offer backup power, which keeps certain circuits running during a power outage.
+This is a configuration decision — not all batteries provide backup by default, so you must specify it at the design stage.

 ★★★★★ Trustpilot